 “We are marked, and we’re marked for death,” he said, and he paused.
 “How much running do you still have in you?”

 “I’ve got some.”

-“We’re ¾ of a mile into the woods.
-Can you do this in 8 minutes or so?”
+“We’re three quarters of a mile into the woods.
+Can you do this in eight minutes or so?”

 “I never timed myself, but I won’t give up if you keep the pace and sing Army cadences like we do at practice.”

 “Good.
 Let’s go,” Bart said, and they were off.
 Six minutes later, they were in the car driving away, the sounds of profane Army cadences still running through the boy’s mind.

 As they got out of the parking area, they both heard another of those evil growls.

 “They found the body.
-They know,” Bart said, matter of factly knowing what that might mean to both of them.
+They know,” Bart said, filled with a matter of fact knowledge of what that might mean to both of them.

 There was a pause before the older man spoke.

 “Now we go for ice cream and think about happy thoughts.
 When we go home, we watch some Dirty Harry.”